msteffan/fundamentals/02_chapter/05_lesson.md

 We're going to follow a similar process for the project you'll complete as part of Fundamentals.

 ### 2. Cloning

-Don't try to follow these steps yet.
-In the [Unit 1 Homework](09_assessment.md), we'll get to actually doing all this.
-For now, just try to understand the concepts.

 After we fork the repo, we still don't have a local copy on our computer.
 If we want to copy the *entire repo* (files and all historical commits) from our forked repo down to our computer, we can do that with a simple Git command.
 Before we start, first open up Terminal and navigate to the folder into which you want to copy the repo.